 Whiteboards are a great study tool.
-This guide contains instructions for making your own whiteboard.
+This page contains instructions for making your own whiteboard.

 You can make little "white boards" to use while working with kids or for them to use in the car with any pieces of cardboard that are coated with a slick surface.
 Or use a piece of metal painted a light color.
 I recycled several different surfaces, including slick portfolio covers and an old magnetic play board, to use when I was tutoring a lot.
 Use pens meant for white boards with them, of course.